<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Screenshot of Charlie platform.

-Not so fast, don’t forget these crucial housekeeping tasks first to ensure your meeting runs without any hiccups, interruptions and unnecessary distractions:
+Not so fast!
+Don't forget these crucial housekeeping tasks first to ensure your meeting runs without any hiccups, interruptions, and unnecessary distractions.
+You want an engaging product demo.

 1. Optimize your desktop